 Vertical wick filter drains shall be in accordance with the Drawings.
-Where plastic cores are specified they shall be 100 mm wide and comprise a regular pattern, encased by a nonwoven geotextile complying with MRTS27 Geotextiles (Separation and Filtration).
-The drains shall have a discharge capacity (flow per unit hydraulic gradient) not less than 150 m/year.
+Where plastic cores are specified, they shall be 100 mm wide and comprise a regular pattern, encased by a non-woven geotextile complying with MRTS27 Geotextiles (Separation and Filtration).
+The drains shall have a discharge capacity (flow per unit hydraulic gradient) not less than 150 m3/year.